Banner Community Benefits in Arizona

 She checks blood pressure and blood glucose and provides education and counseling to patients who don't have a physician or may have trouble getting to their doctor's offices.

-As part of the hospital's trauma prevention program, Smith works to keep the community accident-free by participating in health fairs, seat belt education programs and health education for high school and elementary-school kids.
-She also presents information at other safety workshops.
+As part of the hospital's trauma prevention program, the coordinator works to keep the community accident-free by participating in health fairs, seat belt education programs and health education for high school and elementary-school kids.
+Information is also presented at other safety workshops.